 I practiced journalism as a sports reporter for Tamoio Radio, then TV Educativa, before moving on to Globo TV, but I only discovered my true vocation when I decided to backpack again through Asia, this time with a video camera.

 I then became an independent producer and began to travel the world alone, filming many series of reports for Globo TV.
-In 2001, I crossed the 9,000 kilometres of the Trans-Siberian Railway and a personal barrier: I managed to produce and direct an entire program by myself – in this case, Globo Reporter.
-I gained confidence, made other episodes and later migrated to Canal Futura.
-So far 140 documentaries have been broadcast centred on my solitary travels… This project with Futura is called “A Ticket to”.
+In 2001, I crossed the 9,000 kilometres of the Trans-Siberian Railway and a personal barrier: I managed to produce and direct an entire program by myself – in this case, Globo Repórter.
+I gained confidence, made other episodes and, through partnerships with Futura and more recently with Turner Broadcasting, there are now 184 documentaries centred on my solitary travels…

 I am also a lecturer at the Department of Social Communication of PUC-Rio.